The Lord of the Rings: The Rings of Power season 1: Accolades

-Córdova was named an honorable mention for TVLines "Performer of the Week" for the week of September 5, 2022, for his performance in "Adar".
-Clark was included on Vultures list of standout television performances of 2022 for her role in the series.
-The Rings of Power was named on multiple lists of best television series for 2022, including by Comic Book Resources (2nd), BuddyTV (8th), JoBlo.com (9th), Boston.com (10th), Inverse (10th), The Mary Sue (10th), and MovieWeb (16th), as well as by CBC News, Gizmodo, Nerdist, and Wired on unranked lists.
+Córdova was named an honorable mention for TVLines "Performer of the Week" for his performance in "Adar".
+Clark was included on lists of standout television performances for 2022 by Vulture and Variety, the latter as a pair with Charlie Vickers.
+The Rings of Power was named on multiple lists of best television series for 2022, including by Comic Book Resources (2nd), BuddyTV (8th), JoBlo.com (9th), Boston.com (10th), Inverse (10th), The Mary Sue (10th), Time Out (12th), Radio Times (15th), MovieWeb (16th), Empire (17th), and NME (17th), as well as by CBC News, Collider, Gizmodo, Nerdist, and Wired on unranked lists.
+Additionally, "Udûn" was listed as one of the best television episodes of the year by Entertainment Weekly and Mashable.
 The season was one of 94 television series from the top 200 scripted series on industry database IMDbPro that received the ReFrame Stamp for the 2022 to 2023 television season.
 The stamp is awarded to productions that have gender-balanced hiring.